ichim/LeafletForBlazor-NuGet/Working with StreamPoint/README.md

 If you have applications for monitoring the positions of a device, vehicle, fleet, etc., it is recommended to use StreamPoint (StreamPoint collection).

-# Working with Geometric.Points collection
+# Working with StreamPoint collection

 The Geometric.Points collection allows update operations:
 - upload - Loading an array of StreamPoint;